vladi-rh/rhoai-genaiops-lab-instructions/docs/3-ready-to-scale-101/2-into-the-workspace.md

 # 📘 Interacting with Llama Stack via Workbench

-Now that we’ve deployed the Llama Stack and verified it’s up and running, it’s time to get hands-on.
+Now that we’ve deployed the Llama Stack and verified it’s up and running, it’s time to get more hands-on.

 In this section, we’ll launch a Workbench on Red Hat OpenShift AI to spin up a Code Server environment.
 This gives us a browser-based IDE where we can run Python notebooks and start interacting with the Llama Stack programmatically.